-To ensure that a strong country perspective informed the proceedings of the Global Review Panel, the Co-Chairs held a series of mini consultations in Kampala, Uganda, from 21 to 23 February.
+To ensure that a strong country perspective informed the proceedings of the Global Review Panel, the Co-Chairs held a series of mini-consultations in Kampala, Uganda, from 21 to 23 February.
 The consultation team was led by Co-Chair Lennarth Hjelmåker.
-The consultation was structured around four round tables involving the Government of Uganda, civil society organizations, development partners, the UN Country Team and the Joint UN Programme of Support on AIDS in Uganda, respectively.
-The panel Co-Chairs produced a summary of the consultation discussion and findings, which informed the development of the panel's report and recommendations.
+The consultation was structured around four roundtables, involving the Government of Uganda, civil society organizations, development partners, the UN Country Team and the Joint UN Programme of Support on AIDS respectively.
+Panel Co-Chairs prepared a summary of the consultation discussion and findings, which informed the development of the Panel's report and recommendations.